Crystal Palace Dinosaurs: History

 Hawkins benefited greatly from the public's reaction to the dinosaurs, which was so strong it allowed for the sale of sets of small versions of the dinosaur models, priced at £30 for educational use.
-But the building of the models was costly (having cost around £13,729) and in 1855, the Crystal Palace Company cut Hawkins's funding.
+The building of the models however proved to be costly (totally £13,729), and in 1855, the Crystal Palace Company cut Hawkins's funding.
 Several planned models were never made, while those half finished were scrapped, despite protest from sources including the Sunday newspaper, The Observer.

 Hawkins later worked on a "Palaeozoic Museum" in New York's Central Park, an American equivalent to the Crystal Palace Dinosaurs.
 In May 1871 many of the exhibits in Hawkins' workshop were destroyed by vandals and their fragments buried, possibly including elements of the original Elasmosaurus skeleton, which the American palaeontologist Edward Drinker Cope had loaned to Hawkins for preparation at the time.